-After you select the guides using the purchase button, select checkout.
-You will then be taken to the checkout page.
+After selecting the guides using the purchase button, select checkout, you will then land on the checkout page.
 On the checkout page, you can choose your payment method.
 Enter your information and finalize by selecting the purchase button.

 The Goal of the Enneagram Career Guide is to help you:

 1. Become aware of thoughts that are limiting you and replace them.